dheerajshrivastva-dev/proxy-rule-backend/README.md

 1. Access the web-based UI.
 2. Configure API rules by adding, editing, or deleting them.
-3. Utilize the built-in rate limiting features to manage access to your APIs effectively.
+3. Utilize the built-in rate-limiting features to manage access to your APIs effectively.
 4. Monitor network activities and view real-time logs using the UI.

 ## Configuration

 You can easily configure API rules through the UI, allowing you to specify:

-- Target host and port to intercept traffic.
+- Host name or Domain name.
-- Rate limits for each API, ensuring controlled access.
+- Rate limits for each API Domain, ensuring controlled access.

 ## Logging